dmvt/mcp-rp-demo/README.md

 docker-compose up -d
 ```

-Then, start the development server:
+Then, start the development server (runs on port 5500):

 ```bash
 npm run dev